mszeu/PayShieldPressureTest/README.md

 **--decode** decodes the response of the payShield if a decoder function is available for the command.
 The commands **--decode** supports in the release are: **B2**, **N0**, **NO**, **NC**, **J2**, **J4**, **J8** and **JK**.

+**--ecc-curve** sets the ECC curve to use when **--ecc** is used.
+The possible choices are:
+ - 0: FIPS 186-3 – NIST P-256
+ - 1: FIPS 186-3 – NIST P-384
+ - 2: FIPS 186-3 – NIST P-521

+**--key-use** sets the key usage.
+The default one is 'S' (Signature only).
+The possible choices are:
+ - S: The key may only be used to perform digital signature generation operations.
+ - X: The key may only be used to derive other keys.
+ - N: No special restrictions apply.

+**--key-exportability** sets the key exportability.
+The default is 'S' (Sensitive).
+The possible choices are:
+ - E: May only be exported in a trusted key block, provided the wrapping key itself is in a trusted format.
+ - N: No export permitted.
+ - S: Sensitive; all other export possibilities are permitted, provided such export has been enabled (existing Authorized State requirements remain).

 ## Example

     C:\Test>python pressureTest.py 192.168.0.36 --nc --times 2